Coronavirus update: before submitting an application, please make sure you have read and considered the current Government guidance about coronavirus.

 If you plan to hold all or part of your event on land owned by NHDC, you will need to complete a land licence application form:

-If you wish to install a banner on land owned by NHDC to advertise your event you will need to submit an application:
+If you want to put up a banner to advertise your event on land owned by us you will need to submit an application:

-Use of NHDC land for major events such as travelling fairs and circuses is subject to a charge.
+Use of our land for major events such as travelling fairs and circuses is subject to a charge.

 - Pull on day - Free